Cebelle1/NTU-SCSE-Y1/SC1007/Practice/readme.md

-additional practices i decided to do but still got a shit grade for sc1007. :)
+additional practices i decided to do help my sc1007 grade. :)